-All participating adults, eighteen or older, must have current BSA Youth Protection Training, as verified by their units.
-This training is required for adults to be registered in any program of the Boy Scouts of America.
+All participating adults, eighteen or older, must have current Scouting America Youth Protection Training, as verified by their units.
+This training is required for adults to be registered in any program of Scouting America.
 Venturing participants over the age of eighteen must also complete Youth Protection Training.
 Youth Protection Training documentation can be obtained from individual my.
 Scouting profiles or from the local council.